-The software testing industry has been innovating itself with new techniques (like agile methodology) to decrease the time-to-delivery while ensuring better quality product deliverables at reduced cost and efforts.
+The software testing industry has comes up with new techniques (like agile methodology) to decrease time-to-delivery while ensuring quality product deliverables at reduced cost and efforts.
 When compared to various application testing procedures, testing web apps is the trickiest one.
 The testers need to test applications on different browsers (which is difficult because there are many browsers in the market, and none can be sure of which browser user might use) by considering various parameters like integration, usability, UI, interoperability, and security.
 To increase efficiency and ease of testing web apps, Headless Browser Testing was developed.

 What is Headless Browser Testing and What Does it Do?